-- Continuing students planning to study outside the U.S. are required to update their location using the iStart “Fall Intentions” e-form.
+- Continuing students planning to study outside the U.S. are required to update their location using the iStart “Spring Intentions” e-form which will be published on iStart on December 1.
 Under the July 15 SEVP FAQ guidance, time accrued towards practical training benefits would not be lost due to enrolling online from outside the U.S.

-Q: I am planning to remain inside the U.S. for study this fall.
+Q: I am planning to remain inside the U.S. for study this semester.
 Will I be required to enroll in full-time?

 A. Yes, whether enrolled inside or outside the U.S., F-1 student visa holders maintaining status are required to maintain full-time enrollment in all required academic terms in order to keep the SEVIS record Active.

-Q: I am planning to remain inside the U.S. for study this fall.
+Q: I am planning to remain inside the U.S. for study this semester.
 Am I allowed to enroll fully online and maintain an Active SEVIS record?